 My Life With My Parents : A Peculiar History

-I'd say my life has been oddly normal or boringly different.
-To explain the oxymorons, I've done nothing outstandingly unusual or of great note in my life, and yet some aspects of the way I have lived have been very far from conventional.
+I could say my life has been oddly normal or boringly different - a couple of oxymorons which really need explanation.
+I've done nothing outstandingly unusual or of great note in my life, and yet some aspects of the way in which I have lived have been very far from conventional.

 I developed an intense shyness in my early teens.
-Although the reasons are not entirely clear even to me, I had become a child who rarely ventured far from the home on days away from school.
-It didn't help that we lived some distance from my school and from my school friends, so it wasn't so easy to visit their houses.
+Although the reasons are not entirely clear today, even to me, I had become a child who rarely ventured far from my home on days away from my school in Middlesex.
+It didn't help that we lived some distance from the school and from my school friends, so it wasn't so easy for me to visit their houses.
 I stayed alone.
-My nature was also that I wasn't into the kinds of social activities which appealed to most others - I wasn't into pop music and I never liked social crowds, and as I grew older, I never developed a taste for alcohol - almost a pre-requisite in that era at a teenage social gathering.
-Instead I was content to engross myself in solitary activities such as reading or watching television or pursuing my own personal hobbies.
+Then in my mid-teens, my nature was also such that I wasn't into the kinds of social activities which appealed to most others - I wasn't into pop music and I never liked social crowds, and as I grew older, I never developed a taste for alcohol - and alcohol was almost a social pre-requisite in that era at a teenage gathering.
+Instead I was content to engross myself in solitary activities such as reading, watching television, or pursuing my own hobbies.
 I lived in my own little world with my parents.
 My sister and brother would soon leave home, but I would stay.

-I did head off in the fullness of time to the College of Swansea in the University of Wales to undertake an Honours Degree in Zoology and Botany, but when that was completed in 1978, it was back to the family home that I headed.
-I had failed to develop any really close friendships which would survive beyond the university years, and I then failed for various reasons to find a career in the fields in which I had studied.
-I had also failed to get a girlfriend, hanging out as I had with just a select few friends in the university common rooms.
+I did in the fullness of time head off to the College of Swansea in the University of Wales to undertake an Honours Degree in Zoology and Botany, but when that was completed in 1978, it was straight back to the family home that I headed.
+I had failed to develop any really close friendships which would survive beyond the university years, and I then failed for various reasons to find a career in the interesting fields in which I had studied.
+At university I had also failed to find a girlfriend, hanging out as I had with just a select few friends in the university common rooms.
 I blame my shyness for that.

 So I was back to living with my parents, and that was the way it stayed throughout my 20s and even for most of my 30s.
 The reasons I think were threefold:

 It was practical.
-I was not earning much money and it was cheaper and more hassle free to stay at home.
+Throughout that time I was earning little money in the mundane jobs I got employment in, and it was cheaper and more hassle free to stay at home.

 It suited my nature.
-It saved me from having to make life-changing decisions, such as buying my own house and generally having to look after myself - not an easy thing for someone who was rapidly developing a very acute indecisiveness to go with the introvertedness.
+It saved me from having to make life-changing decisions, such as buying my own house and having to look after myself - that would not have been an easy thing for someone like me who was rapidly developing a very acute indecisiveness to accompany the introvertedness.

 It became important for the family.
 Circumstances which I won't go into meant that it was essential for me to stay with my parents in the 1980s during what was a very difficult period for them.
 I am proud that I did so.